OctoD/tiinvo/docs/modules/Arr.md

 ▸ **some**<`A`\>(`a`, `p`): `boolean`

-Determines whether some members of an array `a` satisfy the specified predicate `p`.
+Determines whether some members of an array `A` satisfy the specified predicate `p`.

 **`Example`**